Skip to content

 How to manage your taxes as a sole trader

 Managing your taxes as a sole trader means you stay compliant with the IRD and aren't faced with surprise bills.
-To do this, record everything you earn and spend throughout the year – the simplest and most efficient way is with accounting software, like MYOB.
+To do this, record everything you earn and spend throughout the year – the simplest and most efficient way is with Solo by MYOB, a specialist app for sole traders.
 You also need to keep receipts and bank statements for seven years.
 Here's what you need to do:

 Keep track of your business income and expenses